ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 There are many variations of binary search.
 If the array had books sorted by number of pages, we could use it to find books of a desired length, or even all books in a precise range of pages.
-Consider what would happen if the array was not ordered properly, can you construct a small example where the algorithm would go wrong?
+Consider what would happen if the array was not sorted properly, can you construct a small example where the algorithm would go wrong?
 Also consider, could binary search be used to determine if an array contains a prime number?